Los Vascos Cabernet Sauvignon

 In the early ’90s, phylloxera afflicted Martha’s Vineyard, and no vintages were made in the mid-1990s.

 Heitz Cellar annually produces approximately 40,000 cases (3,600 hL) of wine.
 The estate’s vines are grown certified CCOF organic, with a move towards biodynamic farming planned eventually.
-In addition to several vineyard-designated Cabernet Sauvignon bottlings that are often aged in oak for three and half years, Heitz also produces varietal-labeled wines from Chardonnay, Sauvignon Blanc, Zinfandel, and Grignolino.
+In addition to several vineyard-designated Cabernet Sauvignon bottlings that are often aged in oak for three and half years, Heitz also produces varietal-labeled Chardonnay, Sauvignon Blanc, Zinfandel, and Grignolino.
 (This is a rare variety in California, but was the dominant planting of the original estate vineyard.
 Heitz is still considered the premier producer.)

 In April, 2018, Heitz Cellar was sold to Gaylon Lawrence Jr., whose Arkansas-based family owns one of the country’s largest agricultural businesses.